citizenfx/fivem-docs/content/docs/client-manual/console-commands.md

 ### disconnect
-Disconnect you from the server you are connected to and returns to the main menu.
+Disconnects you from the server you are connected to and returns to the main menu.

 ### bind
 Lists all configured bindings.